alaadaff/csal_code/README.md

 - Login with smuggling
 - History retrieval

 for iterations between 1 and 20.
-Additionally, we support size measurements for individual components, enough to analyze the payload of the remaining functions
+Additionally, we support size measurements for individual components, enough to analyze the payload of the remaining functions.

-For `n` iterations on an experiment `experiment_name` , run
+For `n` iterations on an experiment `experiment_name`, run
 ```
 python3 simulator.py -e login-no-smuggle -i n
 ```